borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

   (gamekit:draw-rect *current-box-position* 100 100 :fill-paint *black*))
 ```

-Wooosh!
-Fast it moves!
+Wooosh, it moves!

-Functions `#'x`, `#'y`, `#'z` and `#'w` are used to set (via `#'setf`) or get first, second,
+Functions `#'x`, `#'y`, `#'z` and `#'w` are used to set (via `#'setf`) or get
-third or forth element out of a vector accordingly.
-Feel free to tinker with `#'update-position`
+first, second, third or forth element out of a vector accordingly.
+Feel free to
-changing how the position of the box is calculated.
-Just paste an updated function back into the
+tinker with `#'update-position` changing how the position of the box is
-REPL and you will see changes instantly!
+calculated.
+Just paste an updated function back into the REPL and you will see
+changes instantly.
 How awesome is that?

-Quite cool, unlike this state-chaning code in our `#'draw` method. `gamekit` has a special
+Quite cool, unlike this state-chaning code in our `#'draw` method. `gamekit` has
-function to separate game-related logic that needs to be done per-frame from the drawing
+a special method to separate game-related logic that needs to be done per-frame
-routine - `#'act`.
-It is, just like `#'draw`, called each frame, but in a bit different
+from the drawing routine - `#'act`.
+By default, it is, just like `#'draw`,
+called each frame, but in a bit different environment.
+All non-rendering tasks
-environment.
-All non-rendering per-frame tasks should go there.
+should go there.

-Gamekit exports several `draw-*` functions that could be useful for 2D drawing.
-Let's turn our
+Gamekit exports several `draw-*` functions that could be useful for 2D
-moving box into a sinus snake!
+drawing.
+Let's turn our moving box into a sinus snake:

 ```common-lisp